BlockchainCommons/XID-Quickstart/tutorials/03-self-attestation-with-xids.md

 **Time to complete: 30-40 minutes**

-> **Related Concepts**: Before or after completing this tutorial, you may want to read about [Fair Witness Approach](../concepts/fair-witness-approach.md) and [Attestation and Endorsement Model](../concepts/attestation-endorsement-model.md) to understand the theoretical foundations behind proper attestations.
+> **Related Concepts**: Before or after completing this tutorial, you may want to read about [Fair Witness Approach](../concepts/fair-witness-approach.md), [Attestation and Endorsement Model](../concepts/attestation-endorsement-model.md), and [Public Participation Profiles](../concepts/public-participation-profiles.md) to understand the theoretical foundations behind building trust with attestations while maintaining pseudonymity.

 ## Prerequisites